List of companies of Germany

 Germany is a federal parliamentary republic in central-western Europe.
 Germany has the world's 3rd largest economy by nominal GDP, and the 5th largest by PPP.
 As a global leader in several industrial and technological sectors, it is both the world's third-largest exporter and importer of goods.

 Of the world's 500 largest stock-market-listed companies measured by revenue in 2017, the Fortune Global 500, 29 are headquartered in Germany.
-30 Germany-based companies are included in the DAX, the German stock market index.
-Well-known international brands include Mercedes-Benz, BMW, SAP, Volkswagen, Audi, Siemens, Allianz, Adidas, Porsche, Deutsche Bahn, Deutsche Bank and Bosch, BMW Motorrad, Canyon Bicycles, Wiesmann GmbH, Ariola Records, UFA GmbH, Jako AG, Zalando SE.
+40 Germany-based companies are included in the DAX, the German stock market index.
+Well-known international brands include Mercedes-Benz, BMW, Deutsche Telekom, Volkswagen, Audi, Siemens, Bosch, Porsche, Adidas and SAP.

-Germany is recognised for its large portion of specialised small and medium enterprises, known as the Mittelstand model.
+Germany is recognised for its large portion of specialised small and medium enterprises, known as the Mittelstand.
 Around 1,000 of these companies are global market leaders in their segment and are labelled hidden champions.

 For further information on the types of business entities in this country and their abbreviations, see "Business entities in Germany".